urho3d/SLikeNet/readme.txt

    chapter 3.2.3)

 That's all you need to get started using SLikeNet.
-No additional steps are requried.
+No additional steps are required.
 You won't even have to compile SLikeNet yourself.

 3.2.2 Building SLikeNet yourself with Microsoft Visual Studio If you need a special configuration which we don't provide or if you simply